michaelrafailyk/Glyphs-Scripts/README.md

 - Add Color Palette layers with component parts to a composite glyphs.
 - Focus on fallback layer if set in params.

+# Add Color Palette layers to Components

+It could be handy when you working on the COLR/CPAL font.
+So when you finished the base and mark glyphs and created composite glyphs like `/Aacute`, the components appears only on the fallback master layer.
+To export the color font properly, you also need to add an appropriate Color Palette layers with appropriate component color parts to this composite glyphs.
+This script automate it by adding a color components parts to all the glyphs builded with a components.

 # Generate Kern Strings

 Generate kern strings based on the Left and Right groups and add them into the Sample Texts.
 For example, for the left groups `C` `D` `c` `d` `three` `four` `.` `-` `c.sc` `d.sc` and right groups `A` `B` `a` `b` `one` `two` `.` `-` `a.sc` `b.sc` the kern strings will be: